moth1995/WE10JL_OF_Team_Editor/README.md

 -Read PSU ps2 save games  (sooner more format) -Decrypt/Encrypt Option File

-It has support for the European version, remember always make backup of your OPTION FILE!!!
+Remember always make backup of your OPTION FILE!!!

 In the future i'll add more options (i believe)